 - Loading the printer manager, !Printers.

-This is an application which controls the printing process.

-- Loading a suitable printer driver.

-This is a program which tells the computer what type of printer you're using. - Setting the correct Configure and Connection options using the printer manager. - Activating the printer (though this is not always necessary). - Saving the printer options.
+This is an application which controls the printing process. - Loading a suitable printer driver.
+This tells the computer what type of printer you're using. - Setting the correct Configure and Connection options using the printer manager. - Activating the printer (though this is not always necessary). - Saving the printer options.